heinwessels/factorio-better-victory-screen/mod-page/compatibility.md

 ## When is specific compatibility required?

-- If your mod has a custom victory condition then extra plumping is required to instead trigger this mod.
-- If you want to show (or hide) extra statistics in the victory GUI.
+- Only if you want to show (or hide) extra statistics in the victory GUI.

 ## Supporting custom victory conditions